John S. Stokes III - Custom Puzzle Craft |

 First phase

-The first phase was unintended circumstance.
+The first phase saw unintended circumstances.
 About six months after the work was removed from the building on Elysian Fields Avenue in the Marigny section of New Orleans to the New Orleans Conservation Guild on Royal Street, there was a four-alarm fire in the area which destroyed other artwork and restoration projects.
 Fortunately, the Looters work was stored outside the building, away from the immediate area of flames, under tarp awaiting restoration.
 Sean Cummings arrived on the scene while the firefighters were subduing the fire and requested that attention be directed to protecting the work.
 Sean credits the New Orleans Fire Department with saving the work.

 Left - Being saved by a fire fighter, Right - condition after the fire - OK!
 Photos provided by Sean Cummings